githedgehog/docs/docs/install-upgrade/build-wiring.md

 !!! warning ""
     Under construction.

-In the meantime, to have a look at the working wiring diagram for the Hedgehog Fabric, please run sample generator that produces VLAB-compatible wiring diagrams:
+In the meantime, to have a look at working wiring diagram for Hedgehog Fabric, run the sample generator that produces VLAB-compatible wiring diagrams:

 ```console
 ubuntu@sl-dev:~$ hhfab wiring sample -h